kapellan2000/Cinema/README.md

 1. Pull the lastest changes
     1. `git pull`
 1. (Re)start Prism or use the `Reload all plugins` button in Prism's settings > `Plugins` tab

+## Important
+Currently, the plugin cannot work with V-Ray.

 ## Support